In this piece

 For CUI, three architectural facts override the strengths.

-The master key problem
+The key-control problem

 Google manages the entire encryption lifecycle.
 Even though data is encrypted, Google retains the technical ability to decrypt it.
 For commercial use this is a reasonable trade-off.
 For CUI, it is a disqualifying issue: the contractor cannot prove exclusive control over the data, which is a foundational requirement for CUI protection.